 Reading: The main written resource for this class is the lecture notes.
-These will be posted on the Quercus site before each lecture.
-Currently the notes exist in bullet-point summary form, and I am planning to rewrite them in a more independently readable, book-like form, but it is possible I won't get through rewriting all of them.
-The lecture notes are meant to correspond closely to the content of the lectures.
+These will be posted on the Quercus site as the semester progresses.
+They are meant to correspond closely to the content of the lectures.
 Reading them will be helpful to solidify your understanding and to fill in details that may be glossed over in lecture.

-You will be held responsible for content covered in lectures and in problem sets.
-There may be some sections of the written lecture notes that we don't end up covering in lecture; if so, you will not be responsible for these.
+You will be held responsible for content covered in lectures.
+There will be some sections of the written lecture notes that we don't end up covering in lecture, for lack of time; you will not be responsible for these.